NesCafe62/ECS/README.md

 ## Define Systems

-You can inject multiple ComponentGroups.
-Also injecting of ComponentLists is available.
+You can inject multiple ComponentGroup's.
+Also injecting of ComponentsList's is available.

-ComponentGroups can consist of up to 6 components.

 Remember that your components are struct's so any modification should be performed on `ComponentsList.Elements` array directly, or by ref in delegate functions.
 (There are ref variables implemented since .Net 7 which could help.
 But I wanted to have compatibility with older .Net versions)

+ComponentGroup's can consist of up to 6 components.
+They will contain all entities that have components of given types (same time entity can have more components of other types).
+ComponentGroup's are updated automatically whenever entities for EntityManager get added/removed or entity components added/removed.

 There are also entity added/removed events for ComponentGroup
 ```cs